-Summer Squash Growing Tips
+Summer Squash Growing, Harvesting, and Storing Tips

-A summer squash is characterized by its growing on bushes and being harvested before the fruit of the plant matures or the rind hardens.
+Summer squash is characterized by its growing on bushes and being harvested before the fruit of the plant matures or the rind hardens.
 They can be very prolific when taken care of in the right way.
 Fall and winter squash, on the other hand, are able to be stored much longer as a result of being harvested in the more mature stage of growth, which allows for the rind to be toughened and the skin to be harder than summer squash.

 The four major types of summer squash are zucchini, yellow straightneck, yellow crookneck, and scallop.
 There are a number of other types of summer squash, but these are by far the most well known and popular among those growing them.
 The varieties within these four summer squash groups are increasing as new disease-resistant types and hybrids are introduced into the market.
-Demand for different looks for culinary purposes have also resulted in new colors and designs of the summer squash.
+Demand for different looks for culinary purposes has also resulted in new colors and designs of the summer squash.

 How Much Squash Should You Grow?